QIICR/QuantitativeReporting/docs/tutorial.md

 In this section you will learn how to create a DICOM Structured Report which will include a DICOM Segmentation and volumetric measurements.

 ### Load DICOM sample dataset

+First of all you will need to download a DICOM sample dataset.
+With using the button shown below this task will be performed for you.

 ![](screenshots/testarea.png)

+The task includes **a)** download of the DICOM sample dataset, **b)** unpacking and importing it into 3D Slicer **c)** initiating the creation of a new measurement table which references the downloaded DICOM sample dataset finally **d)** displays it within your preferred slice view layout

+**add screenshot here**